michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-02-getting-started.md

 1. Go to **chat.openai.com** in any web browser
 2. Create a free account (takes 2 minutes)
 3. You'll see a simple text box at the bottom of the screen
-4. That's it—you're ready to go
+4. That's it,you're ready to go

 ### Option B: Claude (by Anthropic)
 1. Go to **claude.ai** in any web browser
 2. Create a free account
-3. Same interface—a clean text box waiting for your instructions
+3. Same interface,a clean text box waiting for your instructions

 Both work essentially the same way.
 For this booklet, examples will work with either tool.
 Choose whichever interface you prefer.

 **Note:** You don't need to download anything, install software, or configure settings.
-It's as simple as using Google—type something in, get a response back.
+It's as simple as using Google,type something in, get a response back.

 ## Step 2: Understanding Prompts